onenodehq/onenode-py/README.md

 ## EmbJSON Data Types

-CapybaraDB extends JSON with AI-friendly data types like `EmbText`, making text embeddings and indexing automatic.
+CapyDB extends JSON with AI-friendly data types like `EmbText`, making text embeddings and indexing automatic.
-No need for a separate vector DB or embedding service — CapybaraDB handles chunking, embedding, and indexing asynchronously.
+No need for a separate vector DB or embedding service — CapyDB handles chunking, embedding, and indexing asynchronously.

 ### EmbText

-`EmbText` is a specialized data type for storing and embedding text in CapybaraDB.
+`EmbText` is a specialized data type for storing and embedding text in CapyDB.
 It enables semantic search capabilities by automatically chunking, embedding, and indexing text.

 When stored in the database, the text is processed asynchronously in the background:
 1. The text is chunked based on the specified parameters